LSCogill/SatelliteDerived_ET_RSA/A_Evaluate_ETProducts/1_Collate and Process ET time series/README.md

 ** Conducted in Google Colab using Python-notebooks This step plots the ET timeseries of field-measured vs satellite-derived at a monthly timestep.

+## *Details of the flux tower sites and satellite-derived evapotranspiration products can be found in the Images&Notes folder in this repository*